F.E.A.R. (video game): Conception

-Although it was known from late 2003 that Monolith Productions were working with Vivendi on a new title, nothing was officially revealed until May 2004, when a single screenshot from the new game was published in Vivendi's weekly newsletter.
+Although it was known from late 2003 that Monolith Productions was working with Vivendi on a new title, nothing was officially revealed until May 2004, when a single screenshot from the new game was published in Vivendi's weekly newsletter.
 Written above the picture was, "They say bullets taste like chicken," and written below was, "Hope you're hungry."
 Vivendi promised that more would be revealed in a few days, at the upcoming E3.
 F.E.A.R. was formally announced at E3, with the reveal of the game's title, a trailer, a brief plot outline, the genre (first-person shooter), the platform (PC), the release date (fourth quarter of 2005), and the probable rating (M).
 The following day, a non-playable demo was made available to journalists.